levkk/pg-logical-manager/README.md

 ### Advanced (read risky) features

 Logical replication is powerful and flexible, and it allows you to do things binary replication can't do.
-Two features we found useful and which are implemented here are:
+Features we found useful and which are implemented here are:

 1. rewind subscription to specific LSN,
 2. reverse subscriptions,